ackens/-godot-gj-api/README.md

 `close_session()`

-If you look up these calls in the official API docs you'll see that these methods require to pass a username and a token.
+BTW if you look at the official API docs you'll see that some calls to the api require to pass a username and a token and the plugin methods don't.
 The plugin caches them so you don't need to pass them everytime.
 No worries!

 ### Trophies aka achievements